-Decide where your audience will be, and make sure your body positions give the audience a good view of what you are doing.
+Decide where your audience will be, and make sure your body positions give audience a good view of what you are doin

-Practise many times until everyone knows where they are positioned.
+Practise many times until everyone knows they are positioned.

-Rehearse so that the characters are clear - make the movements and body shapes clearer if necessary.
-Make sure that the object is clear.
+Rehearse so that the characters are clear the movements and body shapes clearer if necessary.
+Make sure that the object is clea

-Think about weight, size, shape - for the objects as well as for the characters' bodies.
-Show your scene to the whole class.
+Think about weight, size, shape - for the ob well as for the characters' bodies.
+Show you to the whole class.

-Listen to feedback so you can that make it clearer for next time.
+Listen to feedback so you can that make it for next time.